sdavara/subscriber-management-system/readme.md

 System provides an adhoc way of creating a landing page for any new product or services.
 You can customize landing page from admin panel based on your requirement.
 Moreover, this system allows you to manage themes of your landing page.
 Currently system contains two theme 'dark' and 'light'.
 You can choose from adming panel.

+# Vision #

+- A platform to host your Landing Page.

 # Install PHP Composer#
 ```
 composer install
 ```

 # Database and Seed #